microsoft/ignite-learning-paths-training-mod/mod41/00A-videos.md

 Each video can be downloaded for offline usage too.

+## Ignite 2019 recording

+This session was recorded live at Microsoft Ignite 2019.
+[You can see the recording here](https://myignite.techcommunity.microsoft.com/sessions/83223?source=sessions).

 ## Dry run

 This video shows the 20 minutes dry run of the video, as presented to the team in November 2019.
 It's a good resource to learn the presentation, though some minor details changed.